JesalMP/Instagram-backend-in-Golang-RESTful-API/README.md

 format: use gormat localhost:3000/posts/user/{id} where {id} is the user id whose all posts data is to be extracted and post it in browser or thunderclient GET method.
 ![image](https://user-images.githubusercontent.com/84318539/136668571-5e4b9d78-9ed7-4588-ac66-b5ed57b2e1d5.png)

+		Other Technologies
+*Mutex locks and unlocks have been used from sync imports to provide thread failsafe and avoid deadlocks *Passwords of User are hashed and only hashed data is shown to developer to provide better privacy and security